 In this example displaying the MUTE states, pushing one of the six upper keys mutes or unmutes one of the six tracks.
-In this picture, unmuted tracks are illuminated in green but this behavior may be inverted in the SETUP screen if muted tracks should have an "active" LED state.
+Here unmuted tracks are illuminated in green but this behavior may be inverted in the SETUP screen (instead muted tracks are illuminated).
 The currently active track is indicated with a blue backlit key.
-Therefore, if a track is both active and unmuted, this leads to a cyan color mix (green and blue); see track three in the above picture.
+Therefore, if a track is both active and unmuted, this leads to a cyan color mix (green and blue); see track one in the above picture.